 - 2.4 The parish name derives from Guella in the Domesday Book (half gallicised, half Latinised from Anglian Wella, a spring).
 This derives from spring wells of which Wells used to have many, rising through the chalk of the area.
 The town became Wells-next-the-Sea from juxta mare in the fourteenth century to distinguish it from other places of the same name.
 It appears as Wells-next-the-Sea (no hyphens) on the Ordnance Survey maps of 1838 and 1921. - 2.5 The town has been a seaport since before the fourteenth century when it supplied grain to London and subsequently to the miners of the northeast in return for which Wells was supplied with coal.
 It was a significant port in the sixteenth century with 19 ships over 16 tons burden operating out of Wells in 1580, making it the major port in the area; the main trades were corn and coal.
 Wells was also from early days a manufacturer of malt.
 At its height the town boasted up to twelve maltings, having in 1750 contributed a third of the exports of malt from the country, mostly to Holland. - 2.6 Wells was also a fishing port.
 In 1337 it is recorded as having had thirteen fishing boats; next door Holkham had nine.
 Its mariners brought first herring and then cod from Iceland in quantity between the fifteenth and seventeenth centuries.
 The regulation of the harbour in order to preserve its use was by Act of Parliament in 1663; and in 1769 Harbour Commissioners were appointed with powers over vessels entering and leaving (as they still have today).
-The Wells Harbour Commissioners (WHC) have legal responsibilities over a large part of Wells and are a leading community body.
-The work of the WHC is regulated by central government.
-All commissioners are volunteers and receive no payment for their work.
-The revenue from the services offered by the port is used entirely to finance the port's management and development.
 The Quay was substantially rebuilt in 1845 as part of attempts to improve the town.
 At the same time, Improvement Commissioners were appointed with the task of making the town commodious and attractive to residents and the burgeoning tourist trade.
 As a small port, it built ships until the late nineteenth century; it never transferred to building motor vessels or to steel hulls.